2012

 Botted Eagle (Jim Waterman)

-After dark morphs over Cape Cornwall on 20th May and Nanquidno on 2nd September both would fail to be seen again.
-Myself and Dan Pointon were up for the leaving Shetland today if the bird was seen again so we carried on with our day.
+After dark morphs over Cape Cornwall on the 20th May and Nanquidno on the 2nd September, both would fail to be seen again.
+Myself and Dan Pointon were up for leaving Shetland today if the bird was seen again so we carried on with our day.

-After good views of the bird we headed for the airport and we off after another great weeks birding on Shetland!
+After good views of the bird, we headed for the airport and we were off after a great week's birding on Shetland!

 11th Oct